Concentration in Medieval Cultures

 The concentration in Medieval Cultures focuses on the sixth through the fifteenth centuries inclusive and combines interdisciplinary perspectives with depth of study in one or two disciplines.
 One traditional area of study is Western Europe, but students are encouraged to work in other cultural areas such as Byzantine, Islamic, Judaic or Slavic cultures.
 It is also recommended that concentrators take during their freshman or sophomore year the introductory course, Medieval Perspectives.
 Other courses that can be applied to the concentration in Medieval Cultures are listed below.

-Ten courses approved by the Program in Medieval Studies, including two courses in medieval history and one 1000 or 2000 level course that uses primary texts in a medieval language.
-Students are invited to discuss their plans with an appropriate faculty member of the Program.
-A concentration proposal should be prepared in consultation with the concentration adviser..
+Ten courses approved by the Program in Medieval Studies, including two courses in medieval history and one 1000- or 2000-level course that uses primary texts in a medieval language.
+Interested students are invited to discuss their plans with an appropriate faculty member of the Program.
+A concentration proposal should be prepared in consultation with the faculty advisor and submitted to the Program Chair for approval.